 Trinidad has pretty much any food that you can think of.
 There’s a Subway, Pizza Hut, and Church’s Chicken on almost every corner if you want to place it safe.
 I had Chinese one day and it was pretty bomb.
 During Carnival there are stalls on the side of the road with food — fried chicken, bbq chicken, fried fish — you name it.

 Lastly on the food front, bring bottled water.
-My husband and I lost our minds for a few days and drank tap accidentally.
-We were both in the bathroom back to back in between partying for 48 hours.
+I lost my mind for a few days and drank tap accidentally.
+I was in the bathroom back to back in between partying for 48 hours.
 Don’t drink the water.
 Period.

 That Whole Transportation Thang – Update: As of May 2018, Uber is no longer available in Trinidad. 🙁